 Having high user satisfaction is the key to successful design.
 So in this next section, let’s take a look at some design elements that influence the feeling of balance and user satisfaction in a website.

 Be careful when choosing a color palette for your site.
 Apply a few tones (2-3 will be enough) to stay visually attractive.
 When mixing too many colors, viewers may interpret it as messy and naturally reject the website.

 Take a look at the design below–it’s obvious that there are many more colors than there should be.
 The colors are aggressive, and regardless of the layout structure, the design can’t be saved.

+(UPDATE: This page is no longer online.)
 The flat design trend began about a year ago, and as a result many websites were quickly redesigned.
 Now, there are an overabundance of unreadable web pages, with text and backgrounds blending with each other.
 Unbalanced color schemes destroyed potentially good layouts.
 So, if you want to avoid this mistake, be sure the colors you’re going to use complement each other.
 There are many online color tools that you can use for free: Paletton, Copaso, Adobe Kuler, ColorCode, and CheckMyColors to name a few.

 White space is a convenient and attractive tool to break up on-page space and to make content more visually appealing.
 This minimalistic trend has been around for years, so it’s probably around to stay for many more.

 When using white space, designers can quickly balance cluttered content sections with lighter elements.
 It allows the look to be clean and simple while bringing in additional information in the form of text, graphics or videos.

 When a website has too many images, users are hit with a slow load time.
 When site visitors enter the site with their mobile devices, the site’s input and output traffic is limited.
 It becomes hard to upload huge photos and videos and people tend to leave their session in frustration.